JoLiLolpro/3DSController/README.md

 ### for LINUX:

-**IMPORTANT INFORMATION:** While the Windows version emulates a mouse cursor, the Linux version emulates a touchscreen, which means that you will not see the cursor moving.
+**IMPORTANT INFORMATION:** While the Windows version emulates a mouse cursor, the Linux version emulates a touchscreen.
 I made this choice because it was the only way to play osu lazer in Linux (as far as I know).
-In osu you need to enable `input>touch` and `gameplay>show gameplay cursor during touch input`. **osu-wine will not work.**
+In osu you need to enable `input>touch` and `gameplay>show gameplay cursor during touch input`. **osu-wine may work.**

 You need to open your port with `sudo ufw allow <your-port>/udp`, by default the port is `8889` so type `sudo ufw allow 8889/udp`.